 Exceptions and/or Allowances

 As with all policies and procedures the aim is to help provide the structure needed by some students to complete their engineering degree programs in a timely manner and to maintain the quality of our programs by awarding degrees to only those students whom we would be proud to proclaim as Marquette Engineering graduates.Back To Top

 Advanced Credit and Transfer Credit from Other Programs

-Normally, advanced standing evaluations from other colleges and universities are made by the Office of Academic Affairs at the time of admission from information made available on official university transcripts or from supplementary information (grade reports) when the transcripts are not yet available, however, without the official transcript, all evaluations are conditional.
-This evaluation usually indicates which courses required at Marquette are satisfied by advanced standing credits.
-This evaluation may be completed in cooperation with the Assistant Dean of Academic Affairs and appropriate departmental representatives.
+Normally, transfer (advanced standing) evaluations from other colleges and universities are made by the Office of Academic Affairs at the time of admission from information made available on official university transcripts or from supplementary information (grade reports) when the transcripts are not yet available, however, without the official transcript, all evaluations are conditional.
+This evaluation usually indicates which courses required at Marquette are satisfied by transfer (advanced standing) credits.
+This evaluation may be completed in cooperation with the Director of Student Studies and Records and appropriate departmental representatives.
 All credit evaluation material becomes part of the permanent advising file.